-She rubbed at her nose as the wind blew through the open shutters of the loft windows, picking up random debris and sending the dust back up to her.
-She shoved her lower face under her tight shirt collar, hoping she did not start sneezing.
-Earlier in the day, she had dreaded her stake waltzing into the barn, hearing her, and fleeing to safer pastures while she wiped at tearing eyes and tried to follow his blurring figure.
-She had held her breath, managed to muffle her sounds, and waited.
+The wind blew through the open shutters of the loft windows, picking up random debris and curling the dust back up to her.
+She shoved her lower face under her shirt collar and squeezed her eyes shut, hoping she did not start sneezing.
+Earlier in the day, she had dreaded her stake waltzing into the barn, hearing her, and fleeing to safer pastures while she wiped at her tearing eyes and tried to follow his blurring figure.
+She had held her breath, muffled her sounds, and waited.

-Now she hardly cared about quiet.
-She had sat on one of the barn’s ceiling beams half the day, and her sore butt and sore emotional state were far more than ready to knock the target silly and haul him to the nearest jail cell.
+Now, after sitting in the barn for half a day, she hardly cared about quiet.
+Her sore butt was far more than ready to knock the target silly and haul him to the nearest jail cell.
 Hopefully, he weighed less than he looked.
 She did not have the coin to pay ‘keepers to cart him away, and besides, no city folk would traipse out to the countryside and lug an unconscious body back to a guardhouse for the amount of shell bits this one had on his head.

-She preferred it that way.
-She despised working with men who had nothing better to do than criticize her chosen profession, though they tended to keep their more personal opinions of her to themselves.
+Besides, she preferred working the small stakes on her own.
+She despised dealing with men who had nothing better to do than criticize her chosen profession, though they kept their more personal opinions of her to themselves.
 The denizens of the Grey Streets had learned very quickly that her street guise, Lady Lanth, did not tolerate the insults, and the very public humiliations the bullies suffered ensured that few transgressed her boundaries anymore.

-A weak, whistly wind blew through the barn, and she wished her target had accompanied it.
-If he had followed his pattern, he should have arrived in the barn long, long before the sun even began to slowly sink down to the horizon.
-She had trailed him for several days and had learned his habits, which he never bothered to hide.
-Originally, she had thought it ludicrous, his lack of interest in his environment, but he did not think stealing from Cossie particularly noteworthy.
-Normally, the Grey Streets merchant would not have had the funds to pay for a stake, and the thief knew that and thought himself safe.
-But Cossie tended to pass along third-hand books to Lapis for her street rats, and Lapis appreciated the thought.
-Bringing this bully-thief to justice would pay back a kind soul for their generosity.
+A whistly wind whisked through the barn, and she wished her target accompanied it.
+If he had followed his pattern, he should have arrived in the barn long, long before the sun even began its slow descent down to the horizon.
+She had trailed him for several days and learned his habits, which he never bothered to hide.
+Originally, she thought it ludicrous, his lack of interest in his environment, but he did not think stealing from Cossie particularly noteworthy.
+He assumed no chaser would take the poor Grey Streets merchant’s stake, because she did not have the bits to pay for justice.
+Normally that was true.
+But Cossie passed along third-hand books to Lapis for her street rats, and Lapis appreciated the thought.
+Bringing this bully thief to a guardhouse would pay back a kind soul for their generosity.

 She heard the argument before the footfalls.
-Two men entered the barn; one, her stake, carrying an armful of dingy tack and sporting his typical stained clothing, shouted angrily at the other, a gaudily-dressed, velvet-jacketed underground scam artist who proudly proclaimed himself an alchemist and who preyed on the needy and desperate.
-Few of his remedies worked, and his last foray into the Marble Markets had proven it.
-The stakes from the poisonings were still active, though not many wished to attempt a capture; he had access to Dentherion technology, and it made him far too dangerous for the average chaser to apprehend.
+Two men entered the barn; one, her stake, carrying an armful of dingy tack and sporting his typical stained clothing, shouted angrily at the other, a gaudily dressed, velvet-jacketed underground scam artist who proudly proclaimed himself an alchemist and who preyed on the needy and desperate.
+Few of his remedies worked, and his last foray into the Marble Markets proved it.
+The stakes from the poisonings were still active, though no one had yet attempted a capture; he had access to Dentherion weapons technology, and it made him far too dangerous for the average chaser to apprehend.

-No one, apparently, had ever bothered to find out what specific kind of technology.
-Not even the whispery Grey Street gossips had any idea.
-She had asked the city guard, curious, because the illegality of Dentherion tech put its cost far out of reach of most Jilvayna citizens, and the alchemist was not exactly rich.
-They shrugged, unconcerned about it or its lethality, which made Lapis doubt the claim.
-She bet he had some sort of alchemical device he managed to pass off as a weapon, and because it looked odd and maybe glowed, people took him at his word.
+Lapis, curious, had asked the city guard about the technology since the alchemist was not exactly rich, and the illegality of Dentherion tech put its cost far out of reach for him.
+They shrugged, unconcerned about it or its lethality, which made Lapis doubt the terrifying claim.
+She bet he used some sort of alchemical device he passed off as a weapon, and because it looked odd and maybe glowed, people took him at his word.
 It was far too easy to frighten the average citizen with the mention of Dentherion tech.
-Imaginations filled in inadequate explanations and changed vague descriptions into hard fact, ending with the fearful deciding a strange object would turn them to ash if they got on the wrong side of the rabble wielding it.
+Imaginations filled in inadequate explanations and changed vague descriptions into hard facts, ending with the fearful Jilvaynan citizens deciding a strange object would turn them to ash if they got on the wrong side of the guttershank wielding it.

-The highest stake for the alchemist had been posted by Sisen, a normally jolly man with a wide smile despite his lack of teeth.
-Sisen, as a guild silversmith, earned enough that when family members took ill from the poison, he attempted to attract a chaser through silver coin rather than shell bits.
+Sisen, a guild silversmith, had posted the highest stake for the alchemist.
+He made enough that when family members took ill from the poison, he attempted to attract a chaser through silver coin rather than shell bits.

 And she now had the chance to earn it.

 “You couldn’t leave it alone, could you?” the thief shouted as he dumped the tack onto the ground.
-“Too pissed, too many bad-mouthed you?
+“Are you pissed, too many people bad-mouthed you?
 What did you expect them to do?
 I’m not putting you up again.
-It's too risky.”
+It’s too risky.”